 Twin Peaks: – Unobtrusive view of the city is what Twin Peaks provide and if the weather is good this is the best viewing point.
 As the evening descends the skyline becomes more glittery giving you the best visual of this beautiful city.
 Make sure to wear your sneakers since its a bit of a steep walk.
 Most of the tourist’s buses or tour guides do not head here since it’s out of theirs zone but being in San Francisco this shouldn’t be missed.

 Fisherman’s Wharf: – Take a stroll down the busy Fisherman’s Wharf or if you get too tired stop by here for some drinks or even better, food.
-I would suggest trying the great chocolates from Ghiradelli Square, an ideal way to complete your journey to this fun loving place of San Francisco.
-Being the most visited and loved areas of the city you could easily spend half a day around here.
+I would suggest trying the great chocolates from Ghiradelli Square, an ideal way to complete your journey to this fun-loving place of San Francisco.
+Being the most visited and preferred areas of the city, you could easily spend half a day around here.

 Alcatraz: – This prison offers history and stories of the most notorious convicts who once stayed here.
 From seeing the cell rooms to the kitchen or the library, this is as real as it could get.
 Make sure to book your tour way before your trip since the attraction tickets is mostly sold out.
 So experience the history, beauty, and infamy of Alcatraz on the San Francisco Bay also known as the world’s most legendary prisons.

 Union Square:- In my opinion- A hub for food, shopping and entertainment would be Union Square.
 Either you want to sip on coffee or have a hearty meal Union Square has tons of options.
 Virtually every fashion label in the world has set up shop in and around the Square, so do you need any more reasons to head to Union Square, In my opinion, you are in the lap of luxury, left my heart in Union Square.